Lea esta hoja informativa en español

 Syphilis is a sexually transmitted infection (STI) caused by a bacterium.
 It can be spread by vaginal, anal, or oral sex without a condom or latex/polyurethane barrier.

 The disease has several phases.
-While it can be asymptomatic, people who have symptoms and primary syphilis (early disease) may have pain-free open sores, called chancres, in the genital or anal area or around the mouth.
+While it can be asymptomatic (cause no symptoms), people who have symptoms and primary syphilis (early disease) may have pain-free open sores, called chancres, in the genital or anal area or around the mouth.
 The sores usually heal on their own within three to six weeks.
 People with secondary syphilis (a later stage of the disease) often have a rash and/or hair loss.

 If you test positive and are treated, it is important that your partner receive treatment in order to prevent reinfection.